 Lyme disease is one of the fastest-growing infectious bacterial diseases in the United States.
 (7) Early case reports of Lyme disease first began to emerge in the late 1960s and 1970s.
 However, it wasn’t until 1975, when a group of people in the Connecticut towns of Lyme and Old Lyme came down with an odd assortment of symptoms—including fatigue, arthritis, and neurological dysfunction—that the medical community took note.
 Their investigations ultimately led to the discovery that all afflicted patients had experienced tick bites; the condition became known as Lyme disease, a tick-borne illness.
 In 1981, scientist Willy Burgdorfer discovered the causative agent of Lyme disease, a spirochete that came to be known as Borrelia burgdorferi.

 Since its discovery, Lyme disease has remained controversial, dividing the medical community into two distinct camps.
 One camp argues that Lyme disease is mainly a problem on the East Coast, is easily treated with antibiotics, and does not cause persistent symptoms.
 The other camp cites evidence demonstrating the expanding range of Lyme-carrying ticks and Borrelia burgdorferi’s ability to evade the immune system and persist in many patients, advocating for increased awareness of the disease and better diagnostic and treatment methods.
-I and the rest of my colleagues at the California Center for Functional Medicine (CCFM) definitely fall into the second camp.
+I definitely fall into the second camp.

-Dr. Schweig, my cofounder and codirector at CCFM, has been working on building a symptom- and data-tracking platform (Clyme Health) to help patients with Lyme disease and other complex illnesses.
+Dr. Sunjya Schweig, an expert in complex chronic illnesses, has been working on building a symptom- and data-tracking platform (Clyme Health) to help patients with Lyme disease and other complex illnesses.
 Lyme disease patients have multiple, extremely complex, multilayered symptoms that need better data solutions.
 The goal is to harness the power of collaboration, citizen science, and data for Lyme disease research.
-His goal—and ours at CCFM—is to be able to generate clinically useful data visualizations for patient and clinician communication and shared decision-making.
+His goal is to be able to generate clinically useful data visualizations for patient and clinician communication and shared decision-making.

 Five Myths and Misconceptions about Lyme Disease